 Learn More: What Should You do After a DUI Arrest?

 Contact the DUI Lawyers at TF Law

 No matter the circumstances of your DUI arrest and charges, we're here to help.
-As dedicated criminal defense & DUI attorneys, the Law Offices of Touma & Fedalei will do everything they can to help.
+As dedicated criminal defense & DUI attorneys, TF Law will do everything they can to help.
 Whether you're just looking for legal advice, a game plan to fight your charges, and you've just been arrested and need representation now, we're ready to help you every step of the way.

 As DUI lawyers, we have experience in every step of the DUI process, from field sobriety testing and arrests, to a jury trial and sentencing.
 We'll help you put together the best possible defense for your charges, and do everything we can to have you sentencing lowered, or your charges dropped.
 Call 864-618-2323 to schedule a free consultation for your case.